-Human BAFF ELISA kit is designed to be used for measuring in vitro quantitative concentrations of B-cell activating factor (BAFF) in human cell culture supernatant, serum and plasma.
-This assay has a minimum detection limit of < 2.0 pg/ml.
+Human BAFF ELISA kit is designed to be used for measuring in vitro quantitative concentrations of B-cell activating factor (BAFF) tissue homogenate, serum, plasma and other biological fluids.
+This assay has a minimum detection limit of 37.5 pg/ml.

 B-cell activating factor (BAFF) which is also known as APOL-related leukocyte expressed ligand (TALL-1), dendritic cell-derived TNF-like molecule (CD257 antigen) and B Lymphocyte Stimulator (BLyS), is part of the tumor necrosis factor ligand superfamily member 13B proteins.
 BAFF is a glycoprotein which is 285 amino acid long at it has the ability to undergo glycosylation at residue 124.
 It is usually expressed as a membrane-bound type II transmembrane protein that is found on a number of different cells such as dendritic cells, bone marrow stromal cells and monocytes.